top of page

 Goal-focused therapy for long-term sobriety.

-In-network with Blue Cross Blue Shield, Aetna, UnitedHealthcare, and Ambetter
+In-network with Aetna, Cigna, Blue Cross Blue Shield, UnitedHealthcare, and Vaya Health (NC Medicaid)

 Secure virtual sessions with a licensed specialist.